respondcreate/django-versatileimagefield/docs/in_a_nutshell.rst

 Don't worry! ``VersatileImageField`` ships with a handy admin-compatible widget that you can use to specify an image's :doc:`Primary Point of Interest (PPOI)</specifying_ppoi>` by clicking on it.

-*Note the translucent red square underneath the mouse cursor in the image below:*
+*Note the translucent red square underneath the mouse cursor in the image within the left column below:*

 .. list-table::
    :header-rows: 1

-   * - Admin Widget
+   * - Admin Widget PPOI Selection Tool
-     - Image
+     - Resultant Cropped Image
    * - .. figure:: /_static/images/ppoi-adjusted.jpg
             :alt: Centered PPOI
      - .. figure:: /_static/images/the-dowager-countess-crop-c0-44__0-22-400x400.jpg